 Please note that we are unable to hand an EYFS child over to an older sibling here at Hunmanby Primary School.
 Pick up by siblings of 14 years or over will only be allowed by prior arrangement for KS2 children and over 16 years for EYFS and KS1 children.
 Any further unexpected pick up arrangements will be allowed as they occur, as long as we have your written permission or you have phoned the school to advise the reception desk before the end of the day.

-I,give permission (insert your name)
+I, (insert your name) give permission

 for my child in

-.
-Class to be collected after school by the follo owing people.

 Name of adult(s)

 Relationship to Child

+When which days to pick up if known

-When, which days to pic κ up if known
+When, which days to pick up if known